 Throw out old crayons:

 When crayons and school supplies go on sale each year, I always stock up on supplies.
 The problem is that when I add the new crayons and pencils, I forget to throw out the old stuff.
-This past week, I took a few minutes while I was watching TV and sorted out the old crayons, pencils, and markers.
-I put the used ones in a plastic bag and donated them.
-That means I have an extra plastic box that I can use to store other things that really matter to me.
+Take a few minutes and sort out the old crayons, pencils, and markers.
+Put the used ones in a plastic bag and donate them.
+Now you have an extra plastic box that I can use to store other things that really matter to me.

 Slim down your bookshelf